erdc/sample-app-aoai-chatGPT/README.md

 # ITL Financial Chat App with AOAI

-This repo contains code for the ITL Financial chat webapp that integrates with Azure OpenAI.
+This repo contains code for the POC ITL Financial chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)